GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab1-guide/README.md

    `GS_LOOKUP_GROUPS` -> set any unique identifier

 ##### 1.5 Test your XAP Installation. <br>
-   You will start a XAP process (gs-agent) and you will wait to see a message that the gs-agent started successfully with groups [xap-16.2.0]
+   You will start a service grid and you will wait to see the processes started successfully with group [your unique group identifier]

    `$GS_HOME/bin/gs.sh host run-agent --auto --gsc=2`